Methodology

 What We Measure

-Stake-Weighted Sentiment - Each vote is weighted by the total ETH staked by the validators the voter controls.
-A voter controlling 1,000 validators (32,000 ETH) has proportionally more weight than a voter controlling 1 validator (32 ETH).
+Stake-Weighted Sentiment - Each signal is weighted by the total ETH staked by the validators the signaler controls.
+An operator controlling 1,000 validators (32,000 ETH) has proportionally more weight than an operator controlling 1 validator (32 ETH).

 Participation Breadth - We report unique participant count alongside stake-weighted results to provide context on how distributed sentiment is across the validator set.